 "When I came to Germany three years ago, my first wish was to integrate.
 Although as a student I wasn’t obliged to take an integration course, I would still advise anyone to attend one.
 Because they are really helpful.
 Integration is far more than learning the German language.
 My view is that anybody who feels a part of the community is integrated.
 That depends first and foremost on the motivation of the newcomer.
 Of course it takes time to find your feet here.
 Tolerance and patience are two things that have always accompanied me along the way.
 After three years, I have the feeling that I am a part of German society.
 In other words: I feel integrated."

-Special rules apply to ethnic German immigrants and to German citizens.
+Special rules apply to German citizens and German nationals returning back to Germany.

 The website of the Federal Office for Migration and Refugees contains an overview of the relevant rules and costs.